-With more than 30 years of experience under his belt, Tim has tried over 20 cases to verdict, involving sexual harassment, discrimination and retaliation claims, contractual disputes and other contentious employment claims.
+With more than 30 years of experience under his belt, Tim has tried over 20 cases to verdict involving sexual harassment, discrimination and retaliation claims, contractual disputes, defamation claims, whistle blower claims, and other contentious employment disputes.
 He also regularly prosecutes and defends non-compete, non-solicit and trade secret matters.
+Most recently, Tim and his team tried a whistle blower and defamation claim brought by nine nurses against a hospital and its CEO seeking in excess of $50M in damages.
+Tim obtained a complete defense verdict on behalf of the clients following a two week jury trial in Suffolk Superior Court.

 Tim’s clients range from small, local start-ups to global Fortune 100 corporations.
 These include financial institutions, telecoms and clients in the healthcare sector.
 In his capacity as trusted advisor, he is regularly called upon to conduct delicate internal investigations on behalf of his clients, often involving executives at the C-suite level.
-In addition, Tim serves as regional employment litigation counsel for the largest for-profit healthcare system in the U.S. and as employment litigation counsel for a major telecom for claims throughout New England.
+In addition, Tim serves as regional employment litigation counsel for the largest for-profit, physician owned, healthcare system in the U.S.

 For corporate clients looking to avoid litigation, Tim leads the implementation of rigorous training and compliance programs and provides practical advice and counseling on a daily basis so that his clients stay out of trouble with their employees.
 Tim regularly negotiates and drafts separation agreements and other employment-related contracts, leveraging his courtroom experience to spot and resolve issues before they become potentially costly conflicts.